The ABC’s of Batching Summer Drinks

 This might not seem like a lot, but if you start applying the concept and strategically implementing batching for speed, you will notice increased efficiency overall.
-After your top-selling cocktail is optimized for efficiency and pour-cost, start to look at your other popular menu items.
+After your top-selling cocktail is optimized for efficiency and pour cost, start to look at your other popular menu items.
 Do some cocktails require the same combination of ingredients?
 Or do you have cocktails that involve 2-3 modifier liqueurs?
 It doesn’t have to happen overnight; maybe incorporate batching on a drink-by-drink basis.
-Decide what makes the most sense for your bar and try it in sections rather than trying to overhaul.
-Either way, you’ll be saving time and money by doing so!
+Decide what makes the most sense for your bar and try it in sections rather than trying to overhaul it.
+Either way, you’ll be saving time and money by doing so.

 Now that you’ve learned the many benefits that batching can bring, you’re probably eager to implement these tactics at your establishment.
 To assist you with making this transition smoothly, see below for a few additional tips to keep in mind.

 - Do not include bitters in your large-format batches.
 Bitters tend to bloom and transform in flavor the longer they diffuse into a drink.
 Your chances of producing a consistent flavor in multiple liters of cocktails with bitters added to the mix decrease as time passes.